MarceloLandaverde/udacity_lab1/README.md

 ## AutoML Model
-The results of the AutoML gave as a winner a "VotingEnsemble" model with an accuracy of 0.91551 The voting ensemble method combines conceptually different machine learning classifiers and use a majority vote or the average predicted probabilities (soft vote) to predict the class labels.
+The results of the AutoML gave as a winner a "VotingEnsemble" model with an accuracy of 0.91551 The voting ensemble method combines conceptually different machine learning classifiers and uses a majority vote or the average predicted probabilities (soft vote) to predict the class labels.
 Such a classifier can be useful for a set of equally well performing model in order to balance out their individual weaknesses.
-In this case the model recommended from the AutoMl (VotingEnsemble) presents the following parameters:
+In this case the model recommended from the AutoMl (VotingEnsemble) presents the following (main)parameters:

+-Estimators: This refers to the different ensembled algorithms that were tested.
+In this case the following were performed:
+'LightGBM', 'XGBoostClassifier', 'XGBoostClassifier', 'XGBoostClassifier', 'XGBoostClassifier', 'SGD', 'RandomForest'
+- Weights: This refers to the sequence of weights (float or int) to weight the occurrences of predicted class labels (hard voting) or class probabilities before averaging (soft voting).
+The ensemble weights for each of the above mentioned algorithms are the following:
+0.2857142857142857, 0.14285714285714285, 0.07142857142857142, 0.14285714285714285, 0.21428571428571427, 0.07142857142857142, 0.07142857142857142]

+In addition to the above mentioned information you can see below a small dictionary containing all the parameters of the AutoMl:

 {'ensembled_iterations': '[0, 27, 1, 26, 32, 10, 14]',
  'ensembled_algorithms': "['LightGBM', 'XGBoostClassifier', 'XGBoostClassifier', 'XGBoostClassifier', 'XGBoostClassifier', 'SGD', 'RandomForest']",